 3. How will exhaustion of IP rights apply?

 From 1 February 2020, the UK has become a “third country” and is no longer a member state of the European Union.
 During the transition period, EU law applies in its entirety to and in the UK.
-However, after the end of the transition period, EU law providing for the exhaustion of IP rights will no longer apply to the UK.
+However, after the end of the transition period, the European Commission position is that the law providing for the exhaustion of IP rights will no longer apply to the UK.
 This means that an IP rights holder may oppose the import of goods into the EU (or a country of the European single market) even though such goods have been lawfully put on the marker in the UK by that same IP rights holder or with his consent.

 After IP Completion Day, the UK can unilaterally determine which exhaustion regime it wishes to apply within its own boundaries.
 The UK government has implemented regulations which will continue to recognise EEA exhaustion.
 This means that IP rights owners will not be able to prevent parallel imports from the EEA into the UK where the goods are lawfully placed in the market by the IP rights owners or with their consent.
 Consequently, an asymmetrical exhaustion regime will apply to cross-border trade between the UK and the EEA.